FITMI-APP/AI-Model/README.md

 ### Data Preparation
  #### checkpoints:
-We provide checkpoints for our preprocessing and recommendation system embeddings.
-Please download the checkpoints and *.pkl from the [FitMi](https://fcihelwanedu-my.sharepoint.com/:f:/g/personal/tasnim_mohsen_1375_fci_helwan_edu_eg/Eha1Y-GS-6dEoWSpjwTOTJkBiFYrG-hxAF_5UpnQFc3UAg?e=7glxeS) drive.
+We provide checkpoints for our preprocessing and recommendation system's embeddings.
+Please download the checkpoints and *.pkl from our [FitMi](https://fcihelwanedu-my.sharepoint.com/:f:/g/personal/tasnim_mohsen_1375_fci_helwan_edu_eg/Eha1Y-GS-6dEoWSpjwTOTJkBiFYrG-hxAF_5UpnQFc3UAg?e=7glxeS) drive.
 Once they are downloaded, the folder structure should look like this:

 ```